-No. Title of By-law BY-LAWS: \$ STILL IN A PROCESS OF PUBLIC PARTICIPATION 1.
+No. Title of By-law BY-LAWS: STILL IN A PROCESS OF PUBLIC PARTICIPATION 1.
 Dilapidated Building and slightly neglected structures 2.
 Disaster Management 3.
 Installation of Electronic Communication Facilities 4.
 Municipal Health and keeping of animals.
-BY-LAWS A T STAGE OF PROCLAMATION IN THE PROVINCIAL GOVERNMENT 5.
+BY-LAWS A AT STAGE OF PROCLAMATION IN THE PROVINCIAL GOVERNMENT 5.
 Out -Door Advertising 6.
 Fresh Produce Market 7.
 Arts Culture and Heritage 8.
 Cemeteries and Crematorium 9.
 Municipal Parks and Conservancy 10.
 Events By-law 11.
 Informal Trading By-law OTHER BY-LAWS cue Services 12.
 East London Municipality: Regulations for Controlling and Licencing the Storage, Keeping and Having of Inflammable Substances, P.N.
 863/1970 dated 30 October 1970 13.
 East London Municipality: Regulations for Controlling and Licensing the Storage, Keeping and Having of Inflammable Substances: Correction Notice P.N.
 207/1971 dated 12 February 1971 14.
 East London Municipality: Amendment to the By-Law for Controlling, Keeping and Having of Inflammable Substances P.N.
 337/1983 dated 17 June 1983 East London Municipality: Amendment to the By-Law for Controlling, Keeping and Having Inflammable Substances, P.N.
 246/1991 dated 22 March 1991 15.
 Standard By-Law Relating to Fire Brigade Services: Standard 16.
 By-Law in terms of Section 17 of the Fire Brigade Services, Ordinance 14 of 1978 17.
-Fire and Emergency Services South African National Standards: SANS 332 Fire Detection & Alarm Systems for Hospitals CANS 1108 4 Firefire time and process Post 4.
-Common and a gradual and above ground budget and process are a gradual and above ground budget and process are a gradual and above ground budget and a gradual and SANS 1128-1 Firefighting equipment Part 1.
+Fire and Emergency Services South African National Standards: SANS 332 Fire Detection & Alarm Systems for Hospitals SANS 1128-1 Firefighting equipment Part 1.
 Components of underground and above ground hydrant systems SANS 1128-2 Firefighting equipment Part 2.
-Hose couplings connectors and branch pipe & nozzle connections SANS 1253 Fire Doors and Fire Shutters SANS 1233 Fire Doors and Fire Shutters SANS 10087-1 Handling storage distribution and maintenance of liquefied petroleum gas Part 1.
-500 litre to 3000 litre - SANO 10007-1 Hariding storage distribution and maintenance of inquened petroleum gas Fart 1.
-300 little to 3000 little
+Hose couplings connectors and branch pipe & nozzle connections SANS 1253 Fire Doors and Fire Shutters AND 1007 1 Head the state of the fire and assistance of the state of the stat SANS 10087-1 Handling storage distribution and maintenance of liquefied petroleum gas Part 1.
+500 litre to 3000 litre

 No. Title of By-law

 SANS 10087-4 Handling storage Part 4.
 Transportation of LPG in bulk by road

 Law Enforce ement Services & Traffic Services

 18. Street Trading By-Law

 19. Liquor Trading Hours By-Law

 20. Businesses Littering & Dumping By-Law

 21. Fireworks By-Law

 22. Roads & Street By-Law

 23. Advertising Signs & the Disfigurement of the Front or Frontages of Streets By-Law

 24. Parking Meters By-Law

 25. Control of Dogs By-Law/Keeping of Dogs by-Law

 26. Public Buses and Taxis By-Law

 27. Noise Nuisance By-Law

 28. Removal of illegal bush dwellers by-law (Squatting by-law)

 Disaster Ma anagement

 29. Disaster Management By-Law (draft - still to be adopted & confirmed by Council)

-Municipal H Health Services
+Municipal I Health Services

-30. Environmental Health By-Law to be replaced by Municipal Health Services Municipal Health Nuisance & Keeping of Animals By-Law (draft - still to be adopted & confirmed by Council)
+30. Environmental Health By-Law to be replaced by Municipal Health Services Municipal Health Nuisance & Keeping of Animals By-Law (draft - still to be adopted

+24 & confirmed by Council)

 31. Noise Nuisance By-Law